Algebraic Presentations of Type Dependency: Introduction

 This signature specifies a language with two sorts, the sort $\ty$ of ``types'' and the sort $\te$ of ``terms''.
 It is restricted because there is no binding of variables of sort $\ty$, only of variables of sort $\te$.
 Such a signature yields a monad $T : \Set\times\Set \to \Set\times\Set$, \begin{linenomath*}

-\end{linenomath*} From such a monad on $\Set\times\Set$, Voevodsky~\cite{1602.00352} constructs a monad $R=\te$ on $\Set$, and a module $LM = \ty$ over $R$.
+\end{linenomath*} where $\ty(X,Y)$ is the set of expressions of sort $\ty$ with variables of kind $\ty$ in $X$ and of kind $\te$ in $Y$ and similarly for $\te(X,Y)$.
+From such a monad on $\Set\times\Set$, Voevodsky~\cite{Voevodsky_relative} constructs, by fixing a set of type variables, a monad $R=\te$ on $\Set$, and a module $LM = \ty$ over $R$.
 Here, the action of the module $LM$ is substitution of term expressions in type expressions.
-From $R$ and $LM$, in turn, Voevodsky~\cite{1602.00352} constructs two C-systems, called $C(R)$ and $C(R)[LM]$, respectively.
-The C-system $C(R)$ corresponds to a mono-typed syntax of just terms---in detail: \begin{enumerate} \item Objects are natural numbers (untyped contexts). \item Morphisms $m \to n$ are maps $[n] \to R([m])$, where $[k]$ is the standard finite set associated to $k \in \N$. \item The category thus obtained is the opposite of the Kleisli category on $R$ restricted to natural numbers. \footnote{Put differently, it is the Kleisli category of the $Jf$-relative monad induced by the monad $R$, as indicated by the title of Voevodsky's article~\cite{1602.00352}.} \item The pullback operation extends a substitution map $f : [n] \to R([m])$ by a variable. \end{enumerate} The C-system $C(R)[LM]$, in turn, looks as follows: \begin{enumerate} \item $C(R)[LM]$ has, as contexts, finite sequences of types (with a suitable number of free variables). \item Pullback is given by substitution of terms in type expressions. \item There is no typing relationship yet: $C(R)[LM]$ is a C-system of pretypes and preterms. \end{enumerate} In order to build, from $C(R)[LM]$, a C-system of types and well-formed terms, with the intended typing relation, Voevodsky devised \begin{enumerate*}[label=(\roman*)] \item sub-C-systems (for eliminating ill-formed pretypes and preterms), \item quotients of C-systems (for considering terms and types modulo judgemental equality). \end{enumerate*} To construct such subsystems and quotients, Voevodsky devised the theory of B-systems.
+From $R$ and $LM$, in turn, Voevodsky~\cite{Voevodsky_relative} constructs two C-systems, called $C(R)$ and $C(R)[LM]$, respectively.
+The C-system $C(R)$ corresponds to a mono-typed syntax of just terms---in detail: \begin{enumerate} \item Objects are natural numbers (untyped contexts). \item Morphisms $m \to n$ are maps $\ff{n} \to R(\ff{m})$, where $\ff{k}$ is the standard finite set associated to $k \in \N$. \item The category thus obtained is the opposite of the Kleisli category on $R$ restricted to natural numbers. \footnote{Put differently, it is the Kleisli category of the $Jf$-relative monad induced by the monad $R$, as indicated by the title of Voevodsky's article~\cite{Voevodsky_relative}.} \item The morphism $\p_n : n+1 \to n$ is given by the composition $\ff{n} \xrightarrow{\iota} \ff{n+1} \xrightarrow{\eta} R(\ff{n+1})$. \item Given a morphism $f : m \to n$, that is, a function $f : \ff{n} \to R(\ff{m})$, the pullback of $\p_n : n+1 \to n$ along $f$ is the morphism $\p_m : m+1 \to m$.
+The morphism $m+1 \to n+1$ required to complete the pullback square is the morphism $q(f) : n+1 \to R(\ff{m+1})$ induced by the morphisms $n \xrightarrow{f} R(\ff{m}) \xrightarrow{R(\iota)} R(\ff{m+1})$ and $1 \xrightarrow{\iota} \ff{m+1} \xrightarrow{\eta} R(\ff{m+1})$; intuitively, $q(f)$ extends the substitution $f$ by one variable.
+See also \cite[Lemma~4.2.2]{Voevodsky_relative}. \end{enumerate} The C-system $C(R)[LM]$, in turn, looks as follows: \begin{enumerate} \item $C(R)[LM]$ has, as contexts, finite sequences of types (with a suitable number of free variables). \item Pullback is given by substitution of terms in type expressions. \item There is no typing relationship yet: $C(R)[LM]$ is a C-system of pretypes and preterms. \end{enumerate} In order to build, from $C(R)[LM]$, a C-system of types and well-formed terms, with the intended typing relation, Voevodsky devised \begin{enumerate*}[label=(\roman*)] \item sub-C-systems (for eliminating ill-formed pretypes and preterms), \item quotients of C-systems (for considering terms and types modulo judgemental equality). \end{enumerate*} To construct such subsystems and quotients, Voevodsky devised the theory of B-systems.